Back to category Published: 19 june 2021 Author: Галина

 Inside a yurt

 Blacksmithing was an important skill for nomads as they constantly needed horseshoes, stirrups, harness parts, and harnesses for horses, as well as knives, weapons, and other tools.
 However, blacksmithing required a more sedentary lifestyle from the artisan, so forges were mainly built and worked in settlements and cities.
 Nomads often bought finished metal products from sedentary blacksmiths rather than making them themselves.
-Blacksmithing and jewelry craft were developed in cities such as Sygnak, Otrar, Taraz, Turkistan, and others.
+Blacksmithing and jewelry craft were developed in cities such as Sighnaq, Otrar, Taraz, Turkistan, and others.

 Kazakh jewelers were skilled in many techniques, including forging, chasing, and stamping.
 The main material used for decoration was silver, with gold being used less frequently.
 Silver was used to create various items such as rings, bracelets, earrings, pendants, as well as clothing details like buckles and buttons.
 In addition, silver was used to inlay weapons, furniture, clothes, and other household items.